Description

 | Origin | Saint Hilaire- Limoux |

-| Wine making | Classic Method with a stay on the lees for 9 months. |
+| Wine making | Classic method with 9 months on the lees. |

 | Allergens | Contains sulphites |